Close

 The set fine is ordered by the Chief Judge of the Ontario Court of Justice as the amount you must pay instead of attending court to contest the charge.
 Court costs are an amount you must pay for the service of the ticket and/or summons and upon conviction of an offence.
 The costs are authorized by Section 60 of the Provincial Offences Act and the amount is set by regulation.

-How can I check the status of an Ontario Driver's Licence?
+How can I check the status of an Ontario Driver's License?

-It is the responsibility of the driver to ensure they have a valid driver's licence prior to driving, and vehicle owners are also responsible for ensuring that every individual who drives their vehicle has a valid driver's licence.
+It is the responsibility of the driver to ensure they have a valid driver's license prior to driving, and vehicle owners are also responsible for ensuring that every individual who drives their vehicle has a valid driver's license.

-Visit www.dlc.rus.mto.gov.on.ca/dlc to access the Ontario driver's licence check service.
-This online service includes the ability to easily check a driver's licence by scanning the card on a mobile device.
+Visit www.dlc.rus.mto.gov.on.ca/dlc to access the Ontario driver's license check service.
+This online service includes the ability to easily check a driver's license by scanning the card on a mobile device.

 What do I do when my driver's license is suspended?

-The Provincial Offences Court may choose to suspend a driver's licence for non-payment of a fine.
+The Provincial Offences Court may choose to suspend a driver's license for non-payment of a fine.
 If this happens, you must pay the total amount outstanding at any Court office in Ontario.

 Some fines are eligible to be paid directly at Service Ontario and reinstated the same day.
 To see if your fine is eligible, contact the Provincial Court office.